timacdonald/json-api/README.md

 These docs are not designed to introduce you to the JSON:API spec and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) if you are not familiar with it.

-#### TODO
-- [ ] Add installation instructions.
-- [ ] Document loading things via Spatie Query Builder
-- [ ] document how you could handle type mapping in config file class > type
-- [ ] document why you specify type and id resolvers globally and not a per instance basis.

 # Basic usage

 This package is an specialisation of Laravel's `JsonResource` class.
 All the underlying API's are still there, thus in your controller you can still interact with `JsonApiResource` classes as you would with the base `JsonResource` class, e.g.